F5Networks/f5-openstack-docs/docs/openstack_docs/os-deploy-guide.rst

 The quickest and easiest way to deploy OpenStack is via Packstack's ``--allinone`` option.
 This sets up a single machine as the controller, compute, and network node.
 Be aware that this configuration, while fairly simple to execute, is fairly limited.
-By default, the all-in-one configuration doesn't have Heat and Neutron LBaaS enabled.
+By default, the all-in-one configuration doesn't have `Heat <https://wiki.openstack.org/wiki/Heat>`_ and `Neutron LBaaS <https://wiki.openstack.org/wiki/Neutron/LBaaS>`_ enabled.
 For this reason, **we don't recommend** going with the default ``--allinone`` deployment.
 Instead, you can customize your all-in-one deployment with an answers file.

 Custom Configuration with an Answers File
 `````````````````````````````````````````

-Instead of using the ``--allinone`` flag, we generated an `answers file <./f5-onboard_kilo-answers.txt>`_ and edited it to enable the services we want and disable some options we don't want.
+Instead of using the ``--allinone`` flag, we generated an answers file -- :download:`f5-answers.txt` -- and edited it to enable the services we want and disable some options we don't want.

-**NOTE:** The configurations in our answers file are basically equivalent to running
+**NOTE:** The configurations in our answers file are basically equivalent to running the following command:

     .. code-block:: shell

         $ packstack --os-heat-install=y --os-debug-mode=y --os-neutron-lbaas-install=y --provision-demo=n

-To generate an answers file (replace '[answers-file]' with the file name of your choice):
+To generate an answers file (replace ``[answers-file]`` with the file name of your choice):

     .. code-block:: shell